 At Intersec 2020, Milestone Systems plans to unveil the latest version of its market-leading XProtect VMS and solutions specifically targeting the Safe City, Transportation, and Retail industries.
 The purpose-built, high-performance Milestone Husky XSeries, a high-performance network video recorder will also be showcased.

 Such is the company’s belief in the potential of the Middle East that Dubai has been chosen to host the company’s largest event, the annual Milestone Integration Platform Symposium for EMEA and APAC, next April.

-“It has a relevant impact in reducing residual risk, when the intention is to make the access to a critical infrastructure or an industrial site safer,” explained a company spokesperson.
-“The key trends shaping the future of commercial security in the Middle East will be video surveillance, access control and integrated and centralised management of security systems on a common platform.”
+“It has a relevant impact in reducing residual risk when the intention is to make access to critical infrastructure or an industrial site safer,” explained a company spokesperson.
+“The key trends shaping the future of commercial security in the Middle East will be video surveillance, access control, and integrated and centralized management of security systems on a common platform.”

 “It is hybrid because it simultaneously uses pattern matching and machine learning recognition technologies and it is anti-spoofing.
-Moreover, it is the only platform which is independent from the point of recognition, in other words, from the system in use, whether these are VMS, access control systems or PSIM.
-Our solution does not require any software development by system integrators only a configuration, implemented through an innovative approach,” ,” said Antonmarco Catania, president of Euklis.
+Moreover, it is the only platform that is independent of the point of recognition, in other words, from the system in use, whether these are VMS, access control systems, or PSIM.
+Our solution does not require any software development by system integrators only a configuration, implemented through an innovative approach,”,” said Antonmarco Catania, president of Euklis.